Saran-Wang/dsproject/manuscript.md

 ## Abstract {.page_break_before}

 ## Introduction {.page_break_before}
-Air quality has become a major concern for many cities around the world.
-Poor air quality in urban areas may cause various health problems for people who are exposed to it in their everyday life (Brunekreef, 2002).
-According to World Health Organisation (WHO), more than seven million persons are dying every year due to the air pollution and more than 80% of urban areas population lives in places where air quality over WHO guideline limits.
-Particularly, particulate matter in air is a public health hazard with both acute and chronic exposure.
-PM2.5 has found to cause about 3% of mortality from cardiopulmonary disease, 5% of mortality from cancer of the trachea, bronchus, and lung, and about 1% of mortality from acute respiratory infections in children under five year (Cohen.
-2005).
-Therefore, it is a crucial to better monitoring and further reduce the air pollution.
-The main sources of air pollution in urban areas are vehicle exhausts and industrial sites located around.
-Many cities have deployed a few advanced stations for air quality monitoring.
-However, the conventional air quality monitor equipment are high cost and time-consuming, which limited their implementations for quick, continuous and portable measurements.
-(Kaivonen, 2020)
-There are many research focus on the accurate air quality forecasts.
-Traditional approaches like chemistry-transport models (CTMs) and shallow statistical methods have the limitation of probing complex high-dimensional relationships from massive datasets with temporal and spatial heterogeneity.
-Recently, meachine learning has emerged as a advanced technology for air quality prediction and monitoring (Liao, 2020).
-In this project, air pollution concentration prediction from roadway surveillance video frames and corresponding numerical data of sensors and conditions is conducted with various modeling methods.
-The dataset provided in this project contain around 65,000 video images with measured PM2.5 values and numerical conditions as the training data and around 7,200 video images with numerical conditions only as the test data.

 ## Literature Review {.page_break_before}
 There are many studies using digital camera and advanced algorithm to estimate the concentrations of Particulate Matters.
 Hong et al. [@doi:10.1016/j.envint.2020.106044] developed a novel method of predicting the concentrations and diameters of outdoor ultrafine particles using street-level images and audio data in Montreal, Canada.
 Convolutional neural networks, multivariable linear regression and genralized additive models were used to make the predictions.
 Wong et al. 2007 present an image processing method for estimating concentrations of coarse particles (PM10) in real time using pixels acquired by an internet video surveillance camera.
 In this paper, the authors present formulas for predicting particulate matter based on optical physics including light absorption, scattering, and reflection.
 They do not use machine learning tactics to estimate pollution concentrations, but their model results in root mean square error values of around 4 µg/m3.